Policy Concerning Access to Records

 For the purpose of consent and acknowledgement at the time of application, personal information includes, but is not limited to: name, address, telephone number, email address, date of birth, citizenship, McGill ID, program, student status, and academic record information.

-Registered students may oppose the release of certain personal information by completing an Opposition Form at the Enrolment Services Office or at the Student Affairs Office (Macdonald Campus).
+Registered students may oppose the release of certain personal information by completing an Opposition Form.

-At the time of application, you would also be asked to consent to the release of 'personal information' contained in your admissions or student records file to the following persons or bodies, as necessary to each body, in the exercise of their mission:
+At the time of application, you will be asked to consent to the release of personal information contained in your admissions or student records file to the following persons or bodies, as necessary to each body, in the exercise of their mission:

 - student associations recognized by McGill University for the categories of student to which you belong (limited to your contact and program information);